hliscorp/php-nosql-data-access-api/README.md

 new Lucinda\NoSQL\Wrapper(simplexml_load_file(XML_FILE_NAME), DEVELOPMENT_ENVIRONMENT);
 ```

-This will wrap each **server** tag found for current development environment into [Lucinda\NoSQL\DataSource](https://github.com/aherne/php-nosql-data-access-api/blob/master/src/DataSource.php) objects and inject them statically into:
+This will wrap each **server** tag found for current development environment into [Lucinda\NoSQL\DataSource](https://github.com/aherne/php-nosql-data-access-api/blob/master/src/DataSource.php) objects and inject them statically into [Lucinda\NoSQL\ConnectionFactory](#class-connectionfactory) class.

-- [Lucinda\NoSQL\ConnectionSingleton](#class-connectionsingleton): if your application uses a single NoSQL vendors per environment (the usual case)
-- [Lucinda\NoSQL\ConnectionFactory](#class-connectionfactory): if your application uses multiple NoSQL vendors per environment (in which case **server** tags must have *name* attribute)

-Both classes above insure a single [Lucinda\NoSQL\Driver](#interface-driver) is reused per server throughout session (input-output request flow) duration when .
+Class above insures a single [Lucinda\NoSQL\Driver](#interface-driver) is reused per server throughout session (input-output request flow) duration when .
 If vendor associated is not embedded (APC/APCu) and requires a server, same object also implements [Lucinda\NoSQL\Server](#interface-server), which can be used in connection management.

 There may be situations when abstraction provided by [Lucinda\NoSQL\Driver](#interface-driver) is not enough and you need to run *specific* operations known only to respective vendor.
 You can do so by extra **getDriver** method, available unless vendor is APC/APCu: